cloudify-cosmo/docs.getcloudify.org/content/intro/evaluating-cloudify.md

 ## Deploying a Complex Sample Application

 This procedure enables you to deploy the NodeCellar application locally.
 NodeCellar is a sample application, created by Christophe Coenraets, that demonstrates the usage of various technologies (Backbone.js, Node.js, MongoDB).
-You must have installed Cloudify in order to run this evaluation process.
-For more information about installation, [click here]({{< relref "installation/installation-overview/" >}}).

 {{< gsHighlight >}}
 Prerequisites: This blueprint is intended to be run on a linux machine.